-The resort underwent a $125 million dollar renovation which included the Italian Village, Key West Village, new pools and restaurants, and an enhanced Pirate’s Island Waterpark, the largest aqua playground in the Caribbean.
+The resort underwent a $125 million dollar renovation which included the Italian Village, Key West Village, new pools and restaurants.

 The water park, now expanded to 10 times its original size, features eight slides, a Body Glove Waves surf simulator, a 650-foot lazy river and much more.

-Because I was traveling with my elderly mom and had reservations for two rooms I requested adjoining rooms which they were able to accommodate.
-If you are traveling with family and yall have multiple rooms make sure you are staying in the same village because it is quite a hike to get to the other villages.
+Because I was traveling with my elderly mom and I had reservations for two rooms and I requested adjoining rooms which they were able to accommodate.
+If you are traveling with family and Y’all have multiple rooms make sure you are staying in the same village because it is quite a hike to get to the other villages.

 Each village has its own front desk concierge for check-in, although any of them can assist you with any questions you may have.